hacdias/hacdias.com/content/posts/2023/koln-christmas-markets/index.md

 </div>

 We also had time to visit the Chocolate museum, which was quite interesting.
 They also gave us quite some chocolate during the visit to keep things interesting.
 It was a great experience and I would definitely recommend going.
-Not sure which city I will go to next year, maybe Düsseldorf?
+Not sure which city I will go to next year, maybe Düsseldorf, or Berlin?
 Happy December! 🎄